Efficient Quantum Optimization via Dynamical Simulation: Convex Quadratic Optimization

 \section{Convex Quadratic Optimization}

-The previous section provided estimates of the complexity of simulating a dynamical system for a fixed evolution time that will, if $t$ is chosen appropriately, yield a local optima.
-This section addresses this remaining issue by providing upper bounds on the running time of the quantum algorithms introduced in the previous section for the task of finding the optimum of a convex quadratic function $f: \mathbb{R}^N \rightarrow \mathbb{R}$ of the following form:
+The previous section provided estimates of the complexity of simulating a dynamical system for a fixed evolution time that will, if $t$ is chosen appropriately, yield a local optimum.
+In this section, we prove upper bounds on $t$ for the task of finding the optimum of a convex quadratic function $f: \mathbb{R}^N \rightarrow \mathbb{R}$ of the following form:

 where $A \in \mathbb{R}^{N \times N}$ is positive definite, $\bx^*$ is the vector corresponding to the minimum of $f$ and $c \in \mathbb{R}$ is a constant.
 The motivation behind considering such a convex quadratic function stems from the observation that any twice continuously differentiable function $g: \mathbb{R}^N \rightarrow \mathbb{R}$ which has at least one local minimum can be approximated by a convex quadratic function around the local minimum as long as its second derivatives at the local minimum are positive.
 To be more specific, assume that $\bx^*$ is a local minimum of $g$ meaning $\lb \nabla g \rb \Big|_{\bx = \bx^*} = 0$ and $H_g (\bx^*) \succ 0$ where the latter condition states that the Hessian of $g$ evaluated at $\bx^*$ is positive definite.
 Taylor expanding $g$ around $\bx^*$ up to second order yields